 Running a wearable technology company requires an adventurous spirit and a whole lot of research and development.
 Designing and engineering for an entirely new form factor alone will require significant amounts of R&D investment.

-If you’re involved with a wearable technology company, you could be entitled to significant R&D tax relief to help your business grow even faster.
+If you’re involved with a wearable technology company, you could be entitled to significant government support via R&D tax credits to help your business grow even faster.
 Get in touch to have a chat about your company and find out if we could help, or read about some of the common reasons other companies think they won’t qualify.